Their Last Season

 Silah remembered the bride in the red veil.

-The woman who — like Mahira once — became a bride in red.
+The woman who, like Mahira, had once become a bride in red.

 But died while bleeding red.